bakkenbaeck/iOS-handbook/HIRING.md

 - Have you faced any challenges when working with designers and/or backend developers?
 Could you tell us a bit more about your experience on collaborating with both?

 ## Assignment
 The candidate will be asked to make an assigment with a 24 hour deadline.
 They will be able to pick the best day to receive the details of the assignment before the clock starts ticking.
 The assignment will consist of making a simple app to display a list of items that come from an API.
-It's a simple assignment that offers a lot of time and leeway to spice up withe

 # Job description for an iOS position